Design Technology

 Ofsted School Inspection Handbook 2019

-At Burnley Road, we enhance children’s experiences and learning by developing different opportunities in our DT curriculum, around school and within our local community.
+At Burnley Road, we enrich children’s learning by creating a wide range of opportunities within our Design and Technology (DT) curriculum, throughout the school environment, and within our local community.